mattburnett-repo/generic_code_challenge_02/README.md

 This project uses Typescript / React / Node as the main elements of its stack.

 It calls a 3rd party API as a data source.
-The data for a requested domain name is retrieved, and a simple risk calculation is made from that data.
+The requested data is retrieved, and a simple assessment is made from that data.

 ## Installation / Getting Started
 First, clone the repo: